recontentapp/recontentapp/README.md

 ---

 - **Self-hosted or Cloud:** Get to host your instance or access an extended SaaS version based on your requirements
-- **Feature-rich:** Workspaces, projects, phrases, import/export, everything to cover your product copy needs
+- **Feature-rich:** Workspaces, projects, phrases, email templates, import/export, everything to cover your product copy needs
 - **Collaborative:** From design to production, collaborate with teammates, assign tasks & more
 - **Integrated:** From static files to a public API or destinations like GitHub, your product copy is where you need it